myPOS blog Tips

 Economic crises are harder for small and medium-sized enterprises to endure.
 The mere extent of the overall distress that may cause a shakeup in the business is lower compared to what is likely to disturb a large venture.

-Risks facing SMEs
+Risks that SMEs usually face

 Running out of money is dangerous for anybody.
-And this puts small companies out of the game.
-Here are the most common reasons behind the failure of a small business.
+And this puts small and medium sized companies out of the game.

-A small business owner is usually a passionate professional who knows their industry well.
+• A small business owner is usually a passionate professional who knows their industry well.
 Yet, while they may deliver a great product or service, they may lack knowledge and experience in other domains, crucial to the venture’s well-being.

-Management, finance, marketing, and sales are examples of common blocks, upon which SMEs stumble.
+• Management, finance, marketing and sales are examples of common blocks, upon which SMEs stumble.
 Since it takes time and other resources for a person to gain new knowledge, owners often can’t afford an upgrade.
 And they can hardly afford to hire the personnel to cover for their limitations.

-Poor management is apt to invoke much turbulence upon the entire functioning of a company.
+• Poor management is apt to invoke much turbulence upon the entire functioning of a company.
 And it often means poor planning, too.
 Inconsistencies between long-term vision – which frequently is altogether missing – about the direction the undertaking should follow and the necessity to run its day-to-day operations are both the result of the shortcomings mentioned above and among the reasons a small enterprise might fail.

 Get a card payment machine for your SME business